 Take Credit and Some Blame- Using We

 In order to exercise confidence and show control over events, a leader needs to take responsibility for the events happening in the organization by leveraging ‘we’ language.
 Pfeffer and Sutton state “Study after study shows that companies headed by CEOs who credit favorable financial performance to what they and their people did will perform better down the road than companies that are equally successful by the same financial measures but do not make such claims.”
-Using the word we gives the impression that the leader is in control by focusing on how the groups skills, efforts and smarts made positive things happen.
-If the leader fails to leverage we, events appear outside of the groups control can hinder a leader’s ability to motivate their following.
+Using the word “we” gives the impression that the leader is in control by focusing on how the groups’ skills, efforts, and smarts made positive things happen.
+If the leader fails to leverage we, events appear outside of the groups’ control can hinder a leader’s ability to motivate their following.

 Talk About the Future

 The past is over and cannot be changed which leaves the future left for the leader to use.
 If the leader discusses the future in an optimistic way, it can be used as an inspiration tool.
 This means regardless of how poor a company performs, leaders there can also leverage the future because tomorrow always has yet to be written.
-The Stanford professors concluded in their same book, “such forward-looking language not only fuels a sense of control, it can create direction and energy that leaders can use to shape subsequent events.”
+The Stanford professors concluded in their same book, “such forward-looking language not only fuels a sense of control, but it can also create direction and energy that leaders can use to shape subsequent events.”
 Leaders who don’t miss an invaluable opportunity to spark hope in their teams about tomorrow.